Running a growing organisation usually involves developing a cost-effective way to recruit new people to join the company workforce.

-RECRUITMENT LAWS UK: As a rule, human resource management (HR) handles company recruitment processes.
+As a rule, human resource management (HRM) is the part that handles company recruitment processes.

 The tasks of sourcing new workers falls most on managers and recruitment specialists.
 Even so, it also involves public-sector employment agencies or large specialist search consultancies.

 Note: As an employer, it is important to understand your responsibilities if you are using a recruitment agency to find staff, including temporary or permanent workers.

 Nowadays, the role of finding workers is less labour intensive than it was many years ago.
 Filling the vacancies of an expanding business is more likely to involve Internet-based technologies to cut the costs of recruitment.

 Few employers would deny that the success of an organisation often hinges on its workers.
 So, the goal is finding the right number of employees - with the right skills and abilities.

 Even so, keeping them requires a thorough knowledge and understanding about small business growth strategies and 'man management'.

 Important: This section explains the rules of advertising a job and attracting applicants 'fairly'.
 It also covers the tricky topic of Disclosure and Barring (DBS) checks.

 Note: The information on how to advertise a job vacancy on the 'Find a job' service is also available in Welsh language (Cymraeg).